 And while Spain boasts a success rate at trial of close to 100 percent, that’s not his first choice.

-“I’ve resolved many cases simply by putting together the right records, the right arguments, the right case law and a letter explaining the position to the insurer,” he says.
+“I’ve resolved many cases simply by putting together the right records, the right arguments, the right case law and a letter explaining the position to the insurer,” he said.
 “Of course, then they know you’re serious, too.”

 How to prevent having a claim denied